 Instructions for Winter White Nose Syndrome (WNS) Monitoring in GA Thanks for your interest in helping GA DNR collect information on Georgia's hibernating bats.
-As of November 2010, WNS has not been detected in Georgia.
-We anticipate that some of our bats will soon become infected.
-The information you collect can help us to learn more about our hibernating bats and to more quickly detect WNS if it arrives in Georgia.
+WNS was first detected in 2013.
+Current information about WNS in Georgia can be found on the GA DNR WNS webpage.
+The information you collect can help us to learn more about our hibernating bats and continue to monitor the spread of WNS in Georgia.
 Don't forget your clean caving protocols between visits to each cave.
 You can find the current protocol HERE.
-Using the Field Survey Data form (Download here Field Survey Data Form.pdf): The Winter Bat Hibernacula/Landscape White Nose Syndrome Surveillance Data Form is designed to be taken in the field and filled out during cave or mine visits.
+Using the Field Survey Data form (Download HERE): The Winter Bat Hibernacula/Landscape White Nose Syndrome Surveillance Data Form is designed to be taken in the field and filled out during cave or mine visits.
 The form is designed to be easy to use but a few areas may need some clarification.
 Survey Types Entrance Survey: